filkry/crowbrain/chi2014/narrative.md

 ### problem -> number of cluster categories

 From the charts, there doesn't seem to be a link between these two.

+## num responses -> number of clusters low/high

+In both cases, the number of clusters generated (normalized) goes down.

 ## problem -> realisticness